 Aquatic Life Criteria - Methyl Tertiary-Butyl Ether (MTBE)

-On October 29, 1999, the U.S. Environmental Protection Agency (EPA) announced its intent to revise aquatic life criteria for copper, silver, lead, cadmium, iron and selenium and its intent to develop aquatic life criteria for atrazine, diazinon, nonylphenol, methyl tertiary-butyl ether (MTBE) and dissolved oxygen in saltwater (Federal Register Notice - October 29, 1999).
+On October 29, 1999, EPA announced its intent to revise aquatic life criteria for copper, silver, lead, cadmium, iron and selenium and its intent to develop aquatic life criteria for atrazine, diazinon, nonylphenol, methyl tertiary-butyl ether (MTBE) and dissolved oxygen in saltwater (Federal Register Notice - October 29, 1999).

 In follow-up to this announcement, EPA is now providing an update on aquatic life ambient water quality criteria development for methyl tertiary-butyl ether (MTBE).
 Since 1999, EPA conducted a careful review of 33 toxicity studies and a national survey of MTBE occurrence in surface waters.
 EPA has determined that MTBE typically is found in the aquatic environment at levels far below those that are toxic to aquatic life.
 Consequently, EPA does not intend at this time to publish new ambient water quality criteria for MTBE under Section 304(a) of the Clean Water Act.